 - Disability applications are not offered.

 - Worker’s Compensation cases are not accepted.

-Billing and Fees
+Insurance, Billing, and Fees

 The majority of care can be conducted during normal business hours but you will always have access to your physician or a covering physician after hours or on weekends to have your questions answered.
 When your physician is away on vacation or unavailable, coverage will be arranged with a covering physician.
 Prescription refills will only be addressed during normal business hours.
 While we prioritize great customer service and will typically handle refills within 1 business day, we do ask for 3 day notice when refills are needed.

 You will be notified in advance if your doctor is going to be away and unavailable.
 We will work to ensure refills, etc. are addressed prior.
 During these times, urgent care visits may be necessary.
 However, a covering physician will be identified and in many cases, will be available to see patients for visits during the normal physician’s time away from office.